 Cut notches on upper left and right corners of back panel to accommodate hinges; position them so they are level with height of back and side panels.
 Mark, drill and prep screw holes.
 Mount suitable hinges on outside of back panel.
 Confirm top panel's front edge is flush with upper edge of instrument panel when closed.
-Carefully sand either horizontal or slanted edges of one or both side panels as needed to ensure smooth fit between top and instrument panels.
-Sanding too forcefully will lead to gaps between panels!
+Be careful when sanding either horizontal or slanted edges of one or both side panels as needed to ensure smooth fit between top and instrument panels.
+Too much sanding will lead to gaps between panels!
 Secure top panel firmly with rubber bands so panel remains in position.
 Remove instrument panel to access hinges.
 Reach into console and mark screw holes for top panel.

 - Construction Tip #3: Bevel inside edge of instrument panel with med sandpaper to improve fit with top panel.